top of page

 Apr 101 min read

-Artificial Intelligence and Its Financial Impact on Business Valuations in Mergers & Acquisitions
+ARTICLE: Artificial Intelligence and Its Financial Impact on Business Valuations in Mergers & Acquisitions

 Although artificial intelligence and machine learning date back to the 1950s, we’re in the industry’s infancy with respect to mainstream adoption, whether consumer or enterprise.
 Nevertheless, we’re already seeing how the use of AI applications in a company’s business affects its price and valuation for corporate acquisition or other purposes, whether a family-owned business, a corporate strategic divesting a business line, or a private equity sponsor selling a portfolio com